jetbrains-academy/javascript-course/Introduction/About the course/task.md

 By the end of the course, you’ll have a strong foundation to explore advanced JavaScript frameworks and pursue professional web application development.

+### Discord
+Please join the course chat on Discord using the [link](https://discord.gg/kRu79uv7np).
+There, you can ask questions, interact with instructors, and connect with your fellow students.

 Have fun, and good luck!